HMS-Core/hms-push-clientdemo-android/README.md

 https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/push-introduction

 ## Getting Started
-1. Register as a developer.
+1. Register as a developer
 Register a [HUAWEI account](https://developer.huawei.com/consumer/en/doc/start/10104).
-2. Create an app.
+2. Create an app
 Create an app and enable APIs.
-3. Build the demo.
+3. Build the demo
 To build this demo, please first import the demo to Android Studio (3.X or later).
 Then download the agconnect-services.json file of the app from AppGallery Connect, and add the file to the app directory (\app) of the demo.
      You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to build.gradle.
      For details, please refer to [Preparations for Integrating HUAWEI HMS Core](https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html)